asdfjkl/JCHelloWorld/README.md

 * Start Eclipse, then
   - `File -> Import -> Existing Projects into Workspace`
-  - and select the path of this clone repo, i.e. `/.../JCHelloWorld`, then `Finish`
+  - and select the path of this cloned repo, i.e. `/.../JCHelloWorld`, then `Finish`
 * If there are linker errors, go to
   - `Project -> Properties -> Java Build Path -> Libraries` and there
   - remove all libs